PasscodesApp/.github/profile/README.md

 By, contributing to project you accept the [CONTRIBUTING.md](https://github.com/PasscodesApp/.github/blob/main/CONTRIBUTING.md) & [MIT License](https://github.com/PasscodesApp/.github/blob/main/LICENSE.txt).

+## Community & Discussions

+You can ask or discuss casually on our [telegram community](https://t.me/passcodescommunity).
+But for more important discussion and professional discussion (related to security or major migration doubt), create a thread on github discussion in associated repository. telegram community link or handle will not change.. atleast not that fast...

+> [!IMPORTANT]
+> Also consider our telegram community as single source of truth in any situation.. so please join there!! because other link of website or of github repository might change over time...

 ## Licence

 Passcodes Project is license under [MIT](https://github.com/PasscodesApp/.github/blob/main/LICENSE.txt) License.
 Downloading the app would mean, you are okay and have accepted the license.